MSF01/Falculator/README.md

 ## Current Status:

-The app itself has been completed soon gonna updated the README 🛠️
+The app itself has been completed soon gonna update the README 🛠️